Decriminalizing Homelessness in Oregon

-Rather than focusing on solutions, cities and counties in Oregon have hundreds of ordinances on the books that make it crime or a violation for homeless people to go about their daily life.
+Rather than focusing on solutions, cities and counties in Oregon have hundreds of ordinances on the books that make it a crime or a violation for homeless people to go about their daily lives.
 Local governments should focus on solving the root causes of homelessness and poverty, instead of directing all their resources towards criminalizing homeless people.

 Our report suggests humane solutions, including the Right to Rest Act - HB 2215, currently before the Oregon legislature.
 The Right to Rest Act will protect people who are homeless from laws that prevent rest and other life-sustaining activities.
 But time is running out for Oregon legislators to take action.